cooperspencer/gickup-blog/content/docs/configuration/source/gitea.md

 - `includeorgs`: only clone those specific organizations repositories.
 - `wiki`: also clone the wikis of the repositories.
 - `starred`: also clone the starred repositories of the `user`.
+- `issues`: creates a backup of the issues of the repositorie. works only with a local destination.
 - `filter`:
   - `lastactivity`: only repos that were active in this time frame are cloned (y, M, d, h, m, s)
   - `stars`: clone repos with at least x stars